impostorsguides/impostorsguides.github.io/rbenv/part-2/2-f-content.md

   ;;
 ```

 This is the 2nd branch of our outer case statement (the one which checks which shell the user is using).
 If the user is using the `ksh` shell (aka the Korn shell), we employ a similar strategy of starting to `cat` a function definition, but this time we don't close that definition (that comes later).
-For now, we just declare a variable named `command`, which is scoped locally with respect to the "rbenv" function according to [the Korn shell docs](https://web.archive.org/web/20161203165249/https://docstore.mik.ua/orelly/unix3/korn/ch06_05.htm):
+For now, we just declare a variable named `command`, which is scoped locally with respect to the "rbenv" function according to [the Korn shell docs](https://web.archive.org/web/20161203165249/https://docstore.mik.ua/orelly/unix3/korn/ch06_05.htm){:target="_blank" rel="noopener"}:

 > typeset without options has an important meaning: if a typeset statement is used inside a function definition, the variables involved all become local to that function (in addition to any properties they may take on as a result of typeset options).